balder-dev/balder/doc/source/getting_started/what_is_rsbt.rst

 ``Developer`` interacts with the ``CoffeeMachine``.
 We only want that the ``Developer`` starts the ``CoffeeMachine`` without the knowledge how this is executed.
 Real specific code doesn't need to be implemented.

-How could such a Scenario look like?
+How could such a scenario look like?
 The following code shows how this test scenario would be implemented with Balder:

 .. code-block:: python